Is Turin Worth Visiting? 16 Reasons to Love the Italian City

 TURIN IS THE BIRTHPLACE OF SOME OF THE WORLD’S GREATEST JOYS

-– Before Nutella, as we know it today, was invented by Pietro Ferrero, the original spread of chocolate and hazelnuts – Gianduja – was born in Turin in the late 18th century.
+Before Nutella, as we know it today, was invented in Piedmont by Pietro Ferrero, the original spread of chocolate and hazelnuts – Gianduja – was born in Turin in the late 18th century.

-That’s why some of the best things to do in Turin include creating your own self-guided chocolate and aperitivo tours (you must buy gianduiotto and cremino), visiting the Lavazza Museum, and exploring the National Automobile Museum.
+That’s why some of the best things to do in Turin include creating your own self-guided chocolate and aperitivo tours (amongst other fun cultural activities), visiting the Lavazza Museum, and exploring the National Automobile Museum.

 In addition, this city also played its part in the history of Italian fashion, Italian skiing, and so many other areas.